I can see! You light up my life!

 It’s an important question for any of us who choose to lead a spiritual life or even survive when everywhere the truth is often folded / mutilated / stapled in obfuscated doublespeak.

-The movie The Matrix portrayed us as blind to reality.
+The movie The Matrix showed us we were / are blind to reality.
 We don’t want to really see or know what’s going on as long as our private little worlds are not disturbed.

-When we ~ um ~ “converse” with people online, we often don’t really know whether they’re presenting themselves for who they are or giving a false persona.
+When we ~ ahem ~ “converse” with people online, we often don’t really know whether they’re presenting themselves for who they are or giving a false persona.

 Some people only see the appearances of things.
 Many of us don’t have the eyes to see the unseen and the unknowable.